 We created a framework for teaching programming concepts and verifying the written code.
-We hope for a community to develop with many workshops which will provide free programming education for as many topics as there are workshops created.
+We hope for a community to develop, with many workshops which will provide free programming education for as many topics as there are workshops created.
 Essentially a platform where people can create lesson plans and the system does everything else.

 There are also enterprise opportunities available which we are investigating for consulting and helping businesses teach people how to use their tools and processes.

 Wild and without is mine and my partner's travel blog.
 Built and designed by me using Wordpress and a modern frontend tech.
-We use the blog to write about our travel adventures and showcase our photography.
+We use the blog to write about our travel adventures and showcase my photography.